 By Sruthi Shankar

-Monday's slide also saw the three main U.S. indexes erasing their gains for the year and the S&P 500 closing below its 200-day moving average for the first time since Britain's vote to leave the European Union in June 2016.
+Amazon and Tesla were among the top drags on Monday, pushing the S&P 500 below its 200-day moving average for the first time since Britain's vote to leave the European Union in June 2016.

 Investors will be able to buy and sell shares in the Swedish music streaming service Spotify in the New York Stock Exchange's first-ever direct floor listing.

-Viacom Inc fell 5.4 percent after Reuters reported CBS Corp planned to make an all-stock offer that valued the media company below its current market valuation.
-CBS shares rose 2.5 percent.
+Viacom Inc dropped more than 3 percent after Reuters reported CBS Corp planned to make an all-stock offer that valued the media company below its current market valuation.
+CBS shares were up 2.5 percent.